-If your spouse comes up to you one day and announces that he is leaving the house and plans on divorcing you, your first thought likely won't be, "Do I need to still make her car payment?"
-However, this is a valid concern moving forward and I will address some issues related to this circumstance in the closing sections of today's blog post.
+If your spouse comes up to you one day and announces that he is leaving the house and plans on divorcing you, your first thought likely won't be, "Do I still need to make her car payment?"
+However, this is a valid concern moving forward, and I will address some issues related to this circumstance in the closing sections of today's blog post.

-The temporary orders stage of the case is where you and your spouse will divide up the paying of bills for the remaining months of your marriage.
+The temporary orders stage of the case is where you and your spouse will divide up paying bills for the remaining months of your marriage.
 The car note is no exception.
-Don't be surprised to find out that you are responsible for making the car payment even if it is your spouse's separate property.
+Don't be surprised to find out that you are responsible for making the car payment, even if it is your spouse's separate property.
 That responsibility will likely last until the end of your divorce to allow your spouse to find suitable employment.

-Questions about cars, property or any other issue related to Texas divorces?
+Questions about cars, property, or any other issue related to Texas divorces?
 Contact the Law Office of Bryan Fagan